 See what some of our happy owners have to say about their Morgan's Red Pointing Lab!
+"A really good dog takes a really good owner!
+We have the best dogs and the best owners!"
+Andrea Morgan

 T. King- Snohomish, Washington (Strawberry X Blackforest Casey breeding):